 One of the biggest nuisances faced by pet owners is unwanted hair in their homes.
 Nearly every dog and cat - regardless of their age or breed - sheds.
 Some breeds have more hair or thicker undercoats and will shed in higher quantities, but virtually all dogs and cats will shed hair.
-While we cannot stop a dog or cat from shedding, we can help reduce the amount of loose hair, and also effectively remove the hair so it doesn't create a problem in our homes.
+While we cannot stop a dog or cat from shedding, we can help reduce the amount of loose hair and effectively remove the hair so it doesn't create a problem in our homes.

 Animals shed to get rid of old, damaged, or extra hair.
 Animals grow a heavy coat in the winter to help insulate themselves and then shed the extra hair in the summer.
 However, dogs will also shed broken or damaged hair, and if their skin is irritated from conditions such as allergies, they will also shed excessively.
 This article will give tips for keeping your dog's skin and hair healthy to reduce shedding as well as effectively removing the hair.